-Finally, as mentioned previously, the District opened 13 Technology and Family Support Hubs with access to a variety of in-person support for families including: technology repairs, online learning support, digital literacy training, instructional materials pick-up, assistance with securing internet access, physical and mental health supports, meal distribution, and other community services.
+Finally, as mentioned previously, the District opened Technology and Family Support Hubs with access to a variety of in-person support for families including: technology repairs, online learning support, digital literacy training, instructional materials pick-up, assistance with securing internet access, physical and mental health supports, meal distribution, and other community services.
+These Hubs will continue to operate in the spring with an emphasis on technology support as that has been the area with the most demand thus far.